firesidefiction/firesidefiction.github.io/submissions.md

 ----

 ## Poetry
 Fireside is closed to submissions for poetry.
-We don't have upcoming dates to announce.

 Please read the following guidelines.
 During open submissions periods, there will be a form below for uploading your submission.